Is digital signage in schools worth the investment?

 What would successful communications look like instead?
 It would be outreach that is relevant, personalised and engaging.
 These are not anonymous notes tacked up on a bulletin board that everyone ends up ignoring.
 Nor are they monotonous school announcements that just become white noise over the course of the school year.
 Instead, they are dynamic, engaging and meaningful to students, making them feel more than just cogs in the educational machine.

-Effective communications results in a sense of well-being and belonging for each students – whether it’s because they have received information that is helpful to them in their scholarly pursuits or they have finally discovered a community or hobby group that makes them feel at home.
+Effective communications results in a sense of well-being and belonging for each student – whether it’s because they have received information that is helpful to them in their scholarly pursuits or they have finally discovered a community or hobby group that makes them feel at home.

 What is traditional signage?